Foreign policy of the Lyndon B. Johnson administration: Background and Gulf of Tonkin Resolution

 After World War II, Viet Minh revolutionaries under Indochinese Communist Party leader Ho Chi Minh sought to gain independence from the French Union in the First Indochina War.
 The 1954 Geneva Agreements had partitioned French Indochina into the Kingdom of Laos, the Kingdom of Cambodia, South Vietnam, and North Vietnam, the latter of which was controlled by the Communist Viet Minh.
 The Vietnam War began in 1955 as North Vietnamese forces, with the support of the Soviet Union, China, and other Communist governments, sought to reunify Vietnam by taking control of South Vietnam.
 Under President Dwight D. Eisenhower, who followed the containment policy of stopping the spread of Communism in Southeast Asia, the United States replaced France as the key patron of South Vietnam.
 Eisenhower and Kennedy both dispatched military advisers to South Vietnam.
 By the time Johnson took office in November 1963, there were 16,700 United States Armed Forces personnel in South Vietnam.
 Despite some misgivings, Johnson ultimately came to support escalation of the American role.
 He feared that the fall of Vietnam would hurt the Democratic Party's credibility on national security issues, and he also wanted to carry on what he saw as Kennedy's policies.
 Finally, like the vast majority of American political leaders in the mid-1960s, he was determined to prevent the spread of Communism.

 In August 1964, allegations arose from the U.S. military that two U.S. Navy destroyers had been attacked by North Vietnamese Navy torpedo boats in international waters 40 mi from the Vietnamese coast in the Gulf of Tonkin; naval communications and reports of the attack were contradictory.
-Even though President Johnson had very much wanted to keep discussions about Vietnam out of the 1964 election campaign, he thought forced to respond to the supposed aggression by the Vietnamese; as a result, he sought and obtained from the Congress the Gulf of Tonkin Resolution on August 7.
-The resolution gave congressional approval for use of military force by the commander-in-chief to repel future attacks and also to assist members of SEATO requesting assistance.
+Even though President Johnson had very much wanted to keep discussions about Vietnam out of the 1964 election campaign, he felt compelled to respond to the supposed aggression by the Vietnamese.
+As a result, he sought and obtained from Congress the Gulf of Tonkin Resolution on August 7.
+The resolution gave congressional approval for use of military force by the commander-in-chief to repel future attacks and to assist members of SEATO requesting assistance.
 In July 1965, after the Gulf of Tonkin Resolution which authorised the use of military force in Southeast Asia, it was decided that the number of US troops in Vietnam will be raised from 75,000 to 125,000 men.
-The number of the monthly draft would be nearly doubled from 17,000 to 35,000.
+The monthly draft doubled from 17,000 to 35,000.
 The president later in the campaign expressed assurance that the primary U.S. goal remained the preservation of South Vietnamese independence through material and advice, as opposed to any U.S. offensive posture.